 Will I be singled out?
 The greeter will ask you before the service if you wish to be introduced to the congregation.
 You do not have to be introduced.

 What are your services like?
 We are an Episcopal Church.
 Our services are liturgical.
 This means that they follow an outline or order of services found in the Episcopal Book of Common Prayer.
 It means that our services are usually centered around the sacrament of Holy Communion.
-The congregation is led by fulltime clergy, The Reverend Father Willis Renard Foster, Rector.
+The congregation is led by an interim rector, The Reverend Bill Queen Jr., Rector.
 When our regular or supply clergy is not available Morning Prayer Services are led by Lay Eucharistic Ministers/Leaders.
 There are two Sunday services.
 An 8:00 A.M. service followed by 9:15 A.M.
 Christian Education, and a 10:30 A.M.
 Service.

 kWhat happens after the service?
 Members of the congregation provide light snacks and drink in the parish hall.
 Visitors have a chance to meet and mingle with members of the congregation if they wish.
 We hope you will join us!